carloscastellanos/teaching/531/syllabi/IGME531_Fall2023.md

 ## Required Texts

 There are no required text purchases for this course..
-There is however an optional text listed below and other learning resources (books, web sites, etc) available through myCourses.
+There is however an optional text listed below, along with other learning resources (books, web sites, etc) available through myCourses.
 You will also be required to open an account at [OpenProcessing.org](http://openprocessing.org)

 _Optional Text:_